-Amazing things found in abandoned luggage are not your typical finds like designer purses and expensive watches, these are rare items like one-of-a-kind movie props, ancient artifacts and large sums of cash.
-So forget that iPad lost on a plane or that favorite pair of jeans in your luggage that never arrived, these amazing things found in abandoned luggage are the things we could only dream about having, even for a split second before they are swallowed up by air travel.
+Amazing things found in abandoned luggage are not your typical finds like designer purses and expensive watches, these are rare items like one-of-a-kind movie props, ancient artifacts, and large sums of cash.
+So forget that iPad you left in the seat back pocket, or that favorite pair of jeans in your luggage that never arrived.
+These amazing things found in abandoned luggage are the items we could only dream about having, even for a split second before they were swallowed up by air travel.

 From the Hoggle movie prop from Labyrinth to 13th century bronze plaques, to an eight-foot remote controlled airplane, the unique items found in lost luggage are about as unpredictable as can be.
 Antique items like a 1770s violin, a 10-foot Tibetan dung chen and Egyptian artifacts, complete with a shrunken head, are just a few of the old items found in abandoned luggage.

 But there's so much more than just old things found in lost luggage.
 There have been some extremely weird things that have turned up as well, like a Barbie doll stuffed with cash, 300 tortoises, a live rattlesnake, and no less than 50 vacuum-packed frogs.
 Of course plenty of illegal goods have been found as well, such as the five pounds of cocaine that were discovered stuffed in tennis shoes at JFK Airport in 2011.